hhaji/Applied-Machine-Learning/Jupyter NoteBooks/Readme.md

 ## Folders:
 This folder contains interesting jupyter notebooks writen by different authors.

-- The folder Data contains the data used in the jupyter notebooks.
+- The Data folder  contains all data used in the jupyter notebooks.
-- The folder Images contains the images applied in the jupyter notebooks.
+- The Images folder contains all images applied in the jupyter notebooks.

 ## Files: